 We offer several choices regarding how we use and share your information.

-CPNI.
-You can limit our use and sharing of your individually identifiable CPNI to market relay-related services to you.
-To limit our use and sharing of your individually identifiable CPNI, please contact us by phone or email.
+You may limit our use and sharing of your individually identifiable CPNI to market relay-related services to you by updating your Communication Permissions within your profile, either via the web/mobile application or by calling or emailing us.

 We do not knowingly collect personal information from individuals under the age of 18 without their parent’s or guardian’s verifiable consent.
-If registration is required for any services on our website or mobile apps, and a user submits information indicating he/she is a child, the child’s parent or guardian will receive an email alerting them to such registration and providing instructions on how they can provide verifiable parental consent.
-If Hamilton Relay does not receive verifiable parental consent within a reasonable time, Hamilton Relay will delete the child’s registration.
-Hamilton Relay does not provide any personally identifying information collected about children, regardless of its source, to any third party for any purpose whatsoever.
+If registration is required for any services on our website or mobile apps, the child’s parent or guardian must complete such registration on behalf of the child and consent to use of the service by such child.
+Hamilton Relay does not provide any personally identifying information collected about children, regardless of its source, to any third party for any purpose whatsoever, except with a parent’s or guardian’s verifiable consent and as required by the FCC to provide relay, or otherwise required by law.
 In addition, Hamilton Relay does not use information collected through the website or mobile apps from users self-identified as children for any marketing or promotional purposes whatsoever, either inside or outside Hamilton Relay.

 We may post photos taken during community and corporate events to a Hamilton Facebook page or other internet page.
 As a general rule, we will not tag or otherwise identify individuals in photos unless those individuals have agreed to be identified.
-However, if you would like a photo removed from a social media post that we control, please send an email with the following detailed information to email@example.com.
-Please include in the email a link to where the photo is posted, your name, contact information, the title of the image the customer wish to have removed, and the reason the customer would like it to be removed.
+However, if you would like a photo removed from a social media post that we control, please send an email with the following detailed information to firstname.lastname@example.org a link to where the photo is posted, your name, contact information, and the title of the image you wish to have removed.